pramsey/crunchyblog/intarraytags/index.md

 This is the query that flumoxed our relational model.
 Let's jump straight to the hardest case and try to find all the cats that are "red", "brown" and "aloof".

-First we have to go into the `tags` table to make an array of `tag_id` entries that correspond to our tags.
-Then we can use the `@>` Postgresql [array operator](https://www.postgresql.org/docs/current/functions-array.html) to test to see which cats have `cat_tags` arrays that contain the query array.

 ```sql
 WITH tags AS MATERIALIZED (
     SELECT array_agg(tag_id) AS tag_ids